somework/cqrs/docs/reference.md

   validates this at container-compilation time and throws an `InvalidConfigurationException` when an async default or override exists without the corresponding async bus id.
+* **transports** – lists Messenger transport names that the bundle adds through `TransportNamesStamp` when dispatching messages.
+Defaults and overrides are evaluated per bus, so you can send all async commands through `async_commands`, mirror specific events into `audit_log`, or leave sync buses unconfigured.
+Messenger still applies your `framework.messenger.routing` definitions after the stamp is attached, and existing routes remain intact when callers provide their own `TransportNamesStamp` or `SendMessageToTransportsStamp` for advanced delivery logic.
 * **async.dispatch_after_current_bus** – toggles whether the bundle appends
   Messenger's `DispatchAfterCurrentBusStamp` when a command or event resolves to the asynchronous bus.
 Leave the `default` values set to `true` to preserve the